ishanbagchi/Blog/day12/README.md

 > ## Restore Stash
 > `git stash pop`\
-> Restore last stash and apply to working directory
+> Restore the last stash and apply it to the working directory

 > ## Remove Last Stash
 > `git stash drop`\
-> Remove last stash, saved state will be discarded
+> Remove the last stash, saved state will be discarded

 > ## Clear Stashes
 > `git stash clear`\